mfoemmel/fig/README.md

 Some of these options may also be expressed as statements in a package.fig file.
 For instance, `--append`, `--archive`, `--resource`, `include`.

-One point of frequent confusion revolves around which statements are concerned with publishing packages, and which are for downloading packages and otherwise modifying the Fig environment.
-The same Fig file can contain both publish (e.g., `append`, `resource`) and download (e.g., `include`) statements, but you may not want to use the same dependency file for both publishing a package and specifying that same package's dependencies, since for example its "build-time" dependencies may differ from its "include-time" dependencies.
-Multiple config sections may be helpful in organizing these concerns.

 ## Environment Variables Influencing Fig's Behavior

     FIG_REMOTE_URL      Required for operations involving the remote repository.